Girgias/php-rfcs/container-offset-behaviour.md

 - For read operations, `null` is returned and the following warning is emitted: ```Warning: Trying to access array offset on TYPE```

-- For write, read-write, appending, fetch, and fetch-append operations, the following error is thrown:```Cannot use a scalar value as an array```
+- For write, read-write, appending, fetch, fetch-append, and increment/decrement operations, the following error is thrown:```Cannot use a scalar value as an array```

 - For the unset operation, the following error is thrown:```Cannot unset offset in a non-array variable```